 According to the design in Section 6.3.1 and 6.3.2, CGP proposed 8 new sub-types to identify the corresponding variant characters in multiple mappings in Appendix K.

 In practice, only 4 new types are created as initially proposed.
-The other 4 ones are replaced by the sub-types defined in Section 6.1, because their dispositions are functionally equivalent to the existing sub-types, the "comment" value is used to show a variant's proposed sub-type and the reason of "being muted", as well as be a reference to guide other teams to make their own label generation rules at SLD in the future.
+The other 4 are mapped to the sub-types defined in Section 6.1, because their dispositions are functionally equivalent to the existing sub-types; a "comment" value is used to show a variant's proposed sub-type and the reason of "being muted", as well as be a reference to guide other teams to make their own label generation rules at SLD in the future.